-The 2 file detection is due to the second dropped file.
-In the PROTECT console we are able to see 2 active threats on the client, and both files detected.
+The detection of two files is due to the second dropped file.
+In the PROTECT console we are able to see two active threats on the client, and both files detected.
 CylancePROTECT does not rely on detonation analysis, but it is able to provide this data in the console to assist in forensic analysis.

 Drilling down via the console, we can see that after initial execution, the dropped file is running.